she-code/credit-risk-model/README.md

 ### ✅ Task 4 - Proxy Target Variable Engineering
 Engineered a proxy target variable is_high_risk using RFM-based customer segmentation.
 Calculated Recency, Frequency, and Monetary metrics per customer, scaled features, and applied K-Means clustering to identify disengaged customers.
 Labeled the least engaged cluster as high-risk (1) and others as low-risk (0).
 Integrated the binary target into the processed dataset for downstream modeling.

+### ✅ Task 5 - Model Training and Tracking
+Built a structured model training pipeline using MLflow for experiment tracking and model versioning.
+Split the processed dataset with the is_high_risk target into stratified train/test sets and scaled features using StandardScaler.
+Trained Logistic Regression, Random Forest, and Gradient Boosting models with hyperparameter tuning via GridSearchCV.
+Evaluated models using Accuracy, Precision, Recall, F1 Score, and ROC-AUC.
+Logged parameters, metrics, and models to MLflow and registered the best-performing model in the MLflow Model Registry for future use.
 ---

 ## ⚙️ Setup Instructions